 - Default Value: none

-- · Valid Values: none, all, answer, am
+- Valid Values: none, all, answer, am

-- · Configuration Level: Individual record and chain of records (via SCXML), Campaign Group, Application
+- Configuration Level: Individual record and chain of records (via SCXML), Campaign Group, Application

 - Changes Take Effect: Immediately

-- · Logical Group: Dialing Regulations
+- Logical Group: Dialing Regulations

 - Controls whether or not the DTMF detection takes place on the CPD Server side.
 When set to true, OCS instructs the CPD Server to perform the DTMF detection.

-Note: OCS only instructs the CPD Server if: the dialing mode is ASM, and either one or both of the asm_drop_announcement_data and asm_drop_am_announcement_data OCS options for the specific Campaign Group are set to a nonempty value (that is, the message that will be played is defined before digit detection occurs). ------- -- digits-detection-pattern
+OCS only instructs the CPD Server if: the dialing mode is ASM, and either one or both of the asm drop announcement data and Note: asm_drop_am_announcement_data OCS options for the specific Campaign Group are set to a non- empty value (that is, the message that will be played is defined before digit detection occurs).